JeremiahKaren/35percent.github.io/_posts/2020-01-11-elephant-traders-still-homeless.md

 published: true
 title: Elephant traders still homeless
 date: '2020-01-20'
-subtitle: Survey shows over two-thirds of current traders have nowhere to go
+subtitle: Survey shows two-thirds of current traders have nowhere to go
 ---
 As Delancey [announces](https://www.london-se1.co.uk/news/view/10081) its intention to close down the E&C shopping centre, research by [Latin Elephant](https://latinelephant.org/) has shown that only 36 out of nearly 100 independent traders still operating at the centre have been allocated new premises.